Feb. 19, 2020

 Please find the product profile of the ELISA test, the complete instruction for use and a short summary under products attached.

-The new Calretinin ELISA is for research use only!
+In the US and Canada Calretinin ELISA is for research use only!

 June 7, 2016